-Designing for contribution is a key element of results-based protection.
+Multi-Disciplinary Strategies is a key element of results-based protection.
 Achieving protection outcomes often requires multi-disciplinary and multi-sectoral efforts targeting various components of risk at multiple levels, which demands a conscious approach to mobilize relevant actors to cultivate complementarity between their roles.
 The relationships, boundaries, and synergies between humanitarian actors and other relevant stakeholders, including those with formal and informal roles to address the risk factors, must be acknowledged and considered.

 How can we think outside the box and beyond our silos to solve problems?
 In order to effectively design for contribution, protection integration may support an approach that engages and empowers actors within the humanitarian system to better understand and purposefully design for their role in addressing protection risks and contributing to protection outcomes.
 Where other sectors’ work is understood as a contribution to protection outcomes and incorporated in program design, we may be able to better achieve and measure reduction in risk.

 *To help focus and explore this issue, the discussion focused on human trafficking as a protection issue arising out of the crisis in the Middle East.

 - Patrick Sooma – Humanitarian Protection Specialist, World Vision

 - Jenny McAvoy – Director of Protection, InterAction